 How to Patent your Mobile App?

-Can Applications be Really Patented?
+Can Applications Really be Patented

-The entire method of developing this application can be protected under patent rights.
-Even the articles of manufacture, the machines and other innovations that you include can be patented too.
-The characters of the application (if it is a game) – they can be copyrighted.
+The entire method of developing an app can be protected under patent rights.
+Even the articles of manufacture, the machines, and other innovations that you include can be patented.
+The characters of the application (if it is a game) can be copyrighted.
 Meaning the entire thing can come under several layers of protection.
-One simply needs to understand the basic difference between these two protections, and then proceed accordingly.
+You simply need to understand the basic difference between these two protections and then proceed accordingly.
 Moreover, take a look at other mobile app patent examples to understand the process better.

-What About the Eligibility of Your Application?
+What About the Eligibility of Your App?

-If you want to avoid these circumstances – cross check your references.
-Also, it has to be that patenting the idea in itself isn’t enough.
-It has to be that you have to patent how it works – meaning the entire technology behind it.
-This would include a list that you cannot patent – which includes pre-existing mathematical equations, laws that violate that of physics, etc.
+If you want to avoid such circumstances, ALWAYS cross-check your references.
+Also, simply patenting the idea isn’t enough.
+You have to patent how it works – meaning the entire technology behind it.
+This would include a list that you cannot patent – which includes pre-existing mathematical equations, laws that violate those of physics, etc.

 Most importantly, your application must have a unique feature.
-It has to be novel for even those who are qualified in that state of the art.
+It has to be novel for even those who are qualified in the state of the art.
 Those who are well-versed will technology should also never have heard of your app.
 There is a good chance that your application would be denied if it doesn’t match these criteria as the subject matter experts of the field look into your idea and see if it is or isn’t copied.
 Your mobile app idea has to be compulsorily new, novel, or a complete innovation or invention.

 The Process of Filing the Patent

 The entire procedure is extremely tiresome.
 First, the provisional patent is filed for.
 This is when you can fix a date as to when you will submit the entire application.
-Till this stage, you need to at least write in theory the details of what your application should be able to do, what would be the application of your app, how is it going to function, how are you programming it, etc. there should be drawing, flow charts, visuals, or whatever deemed necessary for your application.
+Till this stage, you need to at least write in theory the details of what your app would be able to do, its usefulness and purpose, its functioning, its programming, etc. There should be drawings, flow charts, visuals, or whatever is deemed necessary for your application.